suzyi/machine-learning/README.md

 tf.set_random_seed(seed = sd)
 ```
 ### Make the Model Built using Keras with Tensorflow as Backend Reproduceable
 When you're using Keras with Tensorflow as backend, you'll find it is very hard to make the result reproduceable, especially when GPU is enabled.
-However, here we still have a method.
+However, here we still have a solution.
 First, disable GPU.
 ```
 import os
 os.environ["CUDA_DEVICE_ORDER"] = "PCI_BUS_ID"
 os.environ["CUDA_VISIBLE_DEVICES"] = ""
 ```
-Second, add the following piece of code at the begining of your code.
+Second, seed those libraries which are included in your code, say "tensorflow, numpy, random".
 ```
+import tensorflow as tf
+import numpy as np
+import random as rn

-sd = 1
+sd = 1 # Here sd means seed.
 np.random.seed(sd)
 rn.seed(sd)
 os.environ['PYTHONHASHSEED']=str(sd)